Irrelon/ForerunnerDB/readme.md

 It provides the ability to store data on the front-end and query it throughout your application making handling JSON data client-side significantly easier.

+It is designed to compliment a server-side database / API to allow your client to easily handle data and CRUD it in a fast and efficient way.
+While it can run on the server in Node.js, ForerunnerDB is NOT designed as a replacement or substitute for MongoDB on the server-side.
+It's use in server-side applications is geared more towards having a rich query language to query an in-memory store for your application.

+ForerunnerDB supports data persistence on both the client (via LocalForage) and in Node.js (by saving and loading JSON data files).

+If you build advanced web applications with AngularJS or perhaps your own framework or if you are looking to build a server application / API that needs a fast queryable in-memory store with file-based data persistence and a very easy setup ( simple installation via NPM and no requirements except Node.js) you will also find ForerunnerDB very useful.

 ## Demo
 You can see an interactive demo at [http://www.forerunnerdb.com/demo.html](http://www.forerunnerdb.com/demo.html)